Découvrez le tissu jean : origine, caractéristiques et tendances

 Weaving

-Weaving is a crucial step where the warp and weft threads are intertwined to form the fabric.
-Jeans are usually woven using a technique called "twill weave".
-This creates a distinctive diagonal texture, known as the "z-diagonal effect", which characterizes jeans.
+Weaving is a crucial step where the warp threads and the weft threads are intertwined to form the fabric.
+Denim is typically woven using a technique called "twill weave."
+This creates a distinctive diagonal texture, known as the diagonal Z effect, which characterizes denim.

 Discover denim fabric: origin, characteristics and trends